-The pandemic has made meaningful engagement with trust, culture and wellbeing an expected and necessary part of workforce strategy.
+Meaningful engagement with trust, culture and wellbeing are an expected and necessary part of workforce strategy.

-Business has become increasingly aware of its role in supporting and improving health.
-2020 had a profound effect on almost everyone through illness; anxiety around finances; and mental health issues arising from lockdown.
-Actively engaging with employee wellbeing has become a critical part of workforce strategy, particularly as vaccination programmes roll out.
+Businesses have become increasingly aware of their role in supporting and improving health particularly following the negative impact that prolonged periods of remote working had on employees’ mental health during the pandemic.
+Actively engaging with employee wellbeing has become a critical part of workforce strategy.

-We have also seen the wholesale adoption of technologies and ways of working which would have been unimaginable at the start of 2020.
+We have also seen the wholesale adoption of technologies and ways of working which would have been unimaginable before the pandemic.
 The availability of worker surveillance and analytics technology to monitor employees working from home is on the rise.
 How employers respond and adapt to new and emerging technologies while meeting their privacy and health and safety obligations will play a significant part in defining employee trust and culture.

-Coronavirus vaccination - FAQs for employers07 April 2022
+Coronavirus vaccination - FAQs for employers06 April 2022

 On 21 February the government launched its “Living with Covid” strategy”.
 As a result of this, many of the Covid measures in England have changed significantly with implications for employers wishing to adopt a particular stance on vaccination.